MustardTek/visual-doorbell-jacdac/README.md

 ## How to Obtain a Visual Doorbell
 ### 1. Do it Yourself (DIY) or Do it Together (DIT)

 This is an open-source assistive technology, so anyone is free to build it.
 All of the files and instructions required to build the Visual Doorbell are contained within this repository.
-Refer to the Maker Checklist below.

 ### 2. Request a build of this device